 Wireless technologies are becoming ever more widespread – and your mobile phone is merely the best known example.
 The tremendous popularity of smartphones and tablet computers is a case in point.
-They all depend on wireless connectivity and benefit from wireless broadband, the digital dividend and the Ultra-High Frequency (UHF) proposal.
+They all depend on wireless connectivity and benefit from wireless broadband, the digital dividend, the Ultra-High Frequency (UHF) proposal and in the future also from ongoing activities on spectrum for 5G.
 Another example is Wi-Fi technology, used by millions for easier internet connections at home and in the office.

-And indeed, more and more sectors are using various wireless technologies, e.g. for logistics applications using RFDIs to connect sensor networks or automate processes in factories or at home.
+And indeed, more and more sectors, so-called verticals, are using various wireless technologies, e.g. for logistics applications using RFIDs to connect sensor networks or automate processes in factories or at home.
 In addition, vehicles increasingly use wireless technologies (e.g. radars and in the future vehicle-to-vehicle and vehicle-to-infrastructure communication) to increase road safety, and eventually drive autonomously, and the radio spectrum is also vital in areas from scientific services to satellite communications.

 The next steps in the European Union's Radio Spectrum Policy